FWuermse/grw/docs/proof.typ

       If $mono("InferRel") (mono("Rew")_rho (t : "Prop"), t)$ for $rho : r space t space u$ provides a proof of a rewrite from $t$ to $u$ of the form $t <- u$ containing metavariables, then the updated algorithm $mono("InferRel") (mono("ORew"_rho) (t, <-), t)$ also provides a proof of a rewrite from $t$ to $u$ of the form $t <- u$ containing metavariables.
     ] <theorem2>

-    #proof()[To prove that both algorithms result in the same rewrite proof can be shown with the following case distinction inside `InferRel`:
+    #proof()[We can prove that both algorithms result in the same rewrite proof by examining the following case distinction inside `InferRel`:

 - *Case `Rew` returns a proof for $r space t space u$ with $t != u$ and `ORew` infers $r$*